 Hurricanes

-One October closures in over 20 years isn’t huge, but we’ve seen September closures in 2017, 2019 and 2022, and an October closure in 2016.
+Two October closures in over 20 years isn’t huge, but we’ve seen September closures in 2017, 2019 and 2022, and October closures in 2016 and 2024.
 It’s something to be aware of.

 Typically the hurricane won’t be a safety issue for you, and it shouldn’t have significant financial implications.